zach-allgood/cybersec-notes/Steps taken.md

 And boom we have a reverse powershell connection

 From here just find the user flag, which was just a txt file located in C:\

+Then ran 'whoami' and found out we were already system user so we looked in Administrator/Desktop and found the root flag